 Step 2 – Download the certificate from the browser’s store

 Your certificate is now saved in the browser’s certificate store and can be downloaded from there.
-For full instructions on completing this process, check out our certificate collection guides:
+For full instructions on completing this process, check out our certificate collection guide for Internet Explorer.

 Installing your certificate